-The Revolution was originally a popular uprising against the absolute power of the king and against the privileges and wealth of the elite, and was perpetrated in the name of liberty, equality and fraternity.
+The French Revolution was a time of social and political upheaval in France and its colonies that began in 1789 and ended in 1799.
+Inspired by liberal and radical ideas, its overthrow of the Monarchy influenced the decline of absolute Monarchies in other parts of Europe.
 In reality it led to the loss of liberty, dictatorship and nationalism.
 The revolution was based on a hatred of tradition and desire to use the power of the state to create a new order.
 People were given new identities as citizens of the state.
 To crush the resistance to revolution and the new order about 18,000 - 40,000 people were executed.
 The revolution was unable to establish a durable system of governance, and in the following century, France would be governed variously as a republic, a dictatorship, a constitutional monarchy, and two different empires and under a dozen different constitutions.
 Subsequent events caused by the revolution include the Napoleonic wars, the restoration of the monarchy, and two additional revolutions as modern France took shape.
 The longer term European consequences include the counter-enlightenment and Romantic Movement in Germany which arose in reaction to the imposition of French rationalist culture.
 This was accompanied by the reunification of Germany as a defensive measure against a future Napoleon.
 French revolutionary ideas also inspired and influenced Marxist revolutionary movements such as the Bolsheviks in Russia who followed the pattern established in France of large scale executions of the enemies of the people by impersonal government organs.

 In France, not everyone sympathized with or supported the Revolution and no single, dominant or shared vision of governance developed.
 There were too many monarchists to have a republic and too many republicans to have a monarch.
 What the Revolution did emphasize was the concepts of being a citizen with rights and of that nation as belonging to its citizens, who are not merely subjects of a ruler who more or less "owns" the state.
-The French revolution put nationalism on the political map.